MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol-chromium/index.md

 ## Using the DevTools Protocol

-Here's how to attach a custom tooling client to the DevTools Server in Microsoft Edge \(Chromium\).
+To attach a custom tooling client to the DevTools Server in Microsoft Edge (Chromium):

 1. Close all instances of Microsoft Edge \(Chromium\).

-1. Launch Microsoft Edge \(Chromium\) with the remote debugging port:.
+1. Launch Microsoft Edge \(Chromium\) with the remote debugging port.

     ```shell
     msedge.exe --remote-debugging-port=9222
     ```

-1. Optionally, you can start a separate instance of Edge using a distinct user profile if desired.
+1. Optionally, you can start a separate instance of Edge using a distinct user profile.

     ```shell
     msedge.exe --user-data-dir=<some directory>